ucsb-cs156-w22/jpa03-zjw9635468/docs/oauth.md

 ## Step 2: Copy `.env.SAMPLE` to `.env` and enter values

-In the frontend directory, use this command to copy `.env.SAMPLE` to `.env`.
+In the root directory, use this command to copy `.env.SAMPLE` to `.env`.
 Recall that you may need to use `ls -a` to get the files to show up, since they are hidden files on Unix-like systems.

 ```